mahesh-panchal/nextflow-novice/_episodes/02-language.md

 A process is a task that executes a user script.
 The script can be written in any computer language, although the default is bash.
-A different script interpreter can be used by including a "shebang" (`#!`) followed by the path to the interpreter.
 Each task defined by a process is executed independently, and in isolation, and so input must be communicated using channels.

 Example (`example.nf`):